Arthanos 4 months ago

 I've been spoiled by LLMs in my daily work and now want to put the same kind of prompts into search boxes.
 Not "air fryers" but "air fryers without bluetooth or wifi and less than 3 cooking modes, and no negative reviews about the device failing prematurely."
 I'm not going to let Alexa plus or minus listen into my whole life, but I would like some that of intelligence when I actually go shopping.

-• jazzyjackson an hour ago
+• jazzyjackson 4 months ago

 I've found Perplexity.ai with Deepseek R1 to be very good at choosing a product or a hotel for me.
 I just punched in your query and it actually chose the air fryer that's already sitting in my kitchen !
 "Cosori Pro LE Air Fryer"